anthea97/multi-thread-mentoring/README.md

 1. We model the student i.e. Create a student structure with attributes like student ID, #helps(priority), etc.
 2. We use two shared data structures:

-    One shared between Student and Coordinator - A queue
+    One shared between Student and Coordinator - A simple queue

-    One shared between Coordinator and Tutor - ??
+    One shared between Coordinator and Tutor - a multi-level queue, one level for each priority (or number of helps received)

 ![](Drawing.png)